ike/contain-netflix/README.md

 **Prevent Netflix from tracking your visits to other websites**

-This is a fork of [Facebook Container](https://github.com/mozilla/contain-facebook)
+This is a fork of [Facebook Container](https://github.com/mozilla/contain-facebook), and [Contain Google](https://github.com/containers-everywhere/contain-google).

 Netflix Container is an add-on you can install on Firefox to prevent Netflix from tracking your activity on other websites, so you can continue to use Netflix while protecting your privacy.